domalab/ha-unraid/README.md

 This custom integration allows you to monitor and control your Unraid server from Home Assistant.
 Unraid is a popular NAS (Network Attached Storage) operating system that provides flexible storage, virtualization, and application support.

-## Development Status

-This integration is in active development.
-Here are a few things to keep in mind:

-- Features may be added, changed, or removed without notice.
-- There might be bugs or unexpected behavior.
-- Regular updates may be necessary as the integration evolves.
-- Feedback and contributions are welcome to help improve the integration.

 ## Features

 - Monitor CPU, RAM, Boot, Cache, Array Disks, and Array usage